wearealloy/foundation/README.md

 - `ddev npm run dev`: Start Vite development server.
 - `ddev npm run build`: Compile JS and CSS with Vite.
 - `ddev craft`: Craft console app.

+## VSCode Extensions

+We strongly recommend installing the following extensions for a better development experience:

+- [DEV Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers): The Dev Containers extension lets you use a Docker container as a full-featured development environment.
+- [EditorConfig for VSCode](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig): This plugin attempts to override user/workspace settings with settings found in .editorconfig files.
+- [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): Prettier is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+- [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss): Tailwind CSS IntelliSense enhances the Tailwind development experience by providing Visual Studio Code users with advanced features such as autocomplete, syntax highlighting, and linting.
+- [Twiggy](https://marketplace.visualstudio.com/items?itemName=moetelo.twiggy): Twiggy Language Server provides syntax highlighting, autocompletion, and formatting for Twig.
+It is recommended to uninstall any other Twig extensions.